 'STUDENTS’ RIGHTS: School Dress Codes' Pamphlet

 People often express who they are and what they believe by what they wear.
-Because students maintain certain constitutional rights to free expression when they are in school, their decisions about their appearance are, to some extent, protected as well.
-This brochure will attempt to answer some of the most frequently asked questions regarding the legality of public school dress codes in Rhode Island.
-(Constitutional rights do not apply in the private school setting.)
+Because students maintain certain constitutional rights to free expression when they are in a public school, their decisions about their appearance are, to some extent, protected as well.

 Yes.
 In the 1969 case of Tinker v.
 Des Moines, one of the most well-known student rights’ cases it has considered, the U.S. Supreme Court ruled that students had a constitutional right to wear a black armband to school to protest U.S. involvement in the Vietnam War.
 Since then, courts have continued to hold that students generally have a right to express political views through their clothing.
 This can include, for example, wearing clothing that endorses or criticizes a politician or, as in more recent cases, wearing t-shirts supporting or opposing gay rights.
 Additionally, schools cannot prohibit students from wearing clothes that are in observance of their religion, such as a Muslim wearing a hijab in school.

 CAN MY SCHOOL RESTRICT OTHER TYPES OF MESSAGES ON MY T-SHIRT?